-- All the Wrong Places – Goldie Finalist All the Wrong Places Finalist at the 2006 Golden Crown Literary Society Awards: Best Lesbian Romance.
+- All the Wrong Places – Lammy Finalist All the Wrong Places Finalist in two categories for the 2005 Lambda Literary Awards: Best Lesbian Romance and Best LGBT Erotica.

 - Petits jeux entre amies – Critique Et-alors.net “(…) Karin Kallmaker nous fait entrer dans un univers tout neuf où la descrition érotique n’est enfin ni saupoudrée de pralines fondantes jusqu’à l’anorexie sexuelle, ...